Is Peeing When I Sneeze Normal?

 I keep peeing when I sneeze!
 Is this normal?
 And is it permanent?

 It’s one of the less pleasant side effects of pregnancy — that tiny bit of leakage that occurs when you cough, sneeze, exercise, laugh or do almost anything else suddenly.
-It’s all because your growing baby, who’s hanging out inside your equally expanding uterus, is putting extra pressure on your bladder.
+It’s all because of baby growing, and hanging out inside your equally expanding uterus, which puts extra pressure on your bladder.
 That adds stress on the muscles of the bladder sphincter (the valve that keeps your urine inside until you’re ready to go).
 A sudden movement, like a sneeze, puts even more pressure on it, causing that (super-embarrassing) leaking.

 Plus, more from The Bump: